Chobazkun/hokuspokus-cli/README.md

 hokuspokus configure

 # Translate Text to CLI Command
-hokuspokus cli "describe all instances in the us-east-1 region"
+hokuspokus cli "aws cli command to describe all instances in the us-east-1 region"

 # Fetch Command Manual
 hokuspokus man "manual for git commit command"